 – Use the hydrosol (both that now in the flask and that still in the beaker) as you wish. .

-For any question please contact us at Info@oilextech.com or fill out our Customer Feedback at our website: www.oilextech.com/contact-us/
+For any questions regarding lavender oil distillation, please contact us at Info@oilextech.com or fill out our Customer Feedback at our website: www.oilextech.com/contact-us/